-TRPA Code of Ordinances Section 4.6: Findings Necessary to Amend or Adopt TRPA Ordinances, Rules, or Other TRPA Plans and Programs and maintains thresholds.
+TRPA Code of Ordinances Section 4.6: Findings Necessary to Amend or Adopt TRPA Ordinances, Rules, or Other TRPA Plans and Programs

-Finding: The Regional Plan and all of its elements, as implemented through the of its elements (i.e. Code of Ordinances, Rules of Procedures, etc.), as amended, achieves and maintains thresholds.
+- Finding:The Regional Plan and all of its elements, as implemented through the Code, Rules, and other TRPA plans and programs, as amended, achieves and maintains thresholds. - Rationale: As discussed within Section 4.4 and 4.5 above, the Regional Plan and all of its elements (i.e. Code of Ordinances, Rules of Procedures, etc.), as amended, achieves and maintains thresholds.
 The proposed amendments will improve the implementation of threshold attainment strategies by encouraging environmentally beneficial redevelopment.